 D: I think more so with my family it probably would have been easier.
 With my mom maybe because she would have been exposed to other things.
 Um, but she had grown up all her life there in the same town that we were in.

 This is an excerpt of David’s interview which was recored in Laura Freeman’s backyard, in Austin, TX on June 22, 2014.
+David and his husband Joshua now raise goats and sell goat milk soap at their farm Country Q’s in Lane City, TX.
 Thanks to Riley Cockrell for the transcription!